leoleung-dev/Manchester-Gents/documentation/data-model.md

 - `termsSignedAt` and `consentUpdatedAt` update on registration and profile edits.
 - Registration requires agreeing to all terms and selecting each photo preference upfront.
 - API guards (`/api/events/[eventId]/signup`) validate `termsAgreed` before creating RSVPs.
+- Private reference photos are stored via `profilePhotoUrl` and never shown in member-facing UI.

 ## Common Queries
 - **Fetch next event:** `prisma.event.findMany` ordered by `startTime`, limited to future/published (see `app/page.js`).